cyberheisen/bannergrabber/README.md

 # bannergrabber
-A python script to extract tcp port service banners
+A python script to parse masscan results and obtain tcp port service banners